syntevo/docs/src/SmartGit/Manual/Integrations/Bugtraq-links-to-issue-trackers.md

 ### Azure DevOps boards Workitems

-For Azure DevOps (cloud), substitute `myorg` and `myproject` for your (Url Encoded) organisation and project identifiers - these should be visible on the address bar when viewing your Azure Boards work items.
+For Azure DevOps (cloud), substitute `myorg` and `myproject` for your (URL-encoded) organisation and project identifiers - these should be visible on the address bar when viewing your Azure Boards work items.

 >
 >``` ini